j-rust/Anonymous_Web_Get/README.md

 Project done by Jonathan Rust and Zach Osman

-It is assumed the file containing all possible stepping stones (chainlist.txt) has one host and port per line, with the the host and port delimited by one tab character.
+It is assumed the file containing all possible stepping stones (chaingang.txt) has one host and port per line, with the the host and port delimited by one tab character.
 i.e.: